 What is a .stl file format?

-.STL file is a neutral file format which gets used in 3D Printing.
+.STL file is a neutral file format that gets used in 3D Printing.
 It converts 3D CAD models into an array of millions of triangular facets.

 What materials can we used in Rapid Prototyping?